OWASP/www-chapter-phoenix/index.md

 ---

 ## Welcome
 Welcome to the Phoenix Chapter!
-We meet four times a year on the first Tuesday of the month at 8:30pm, every three months at Heatsync Labs.
-See our <a href="https://www.meetup.com/owasp-phoenix-chapter/">Meetup Group</a> for the next meeting.
+We meet four times a year.
+See our next meeting below!

 ## Upcoming Meetings